-Today Ham’s are people that communicate through the use of a radio device and is not limited to age, sex, race, occupation or anything.
-Ham’s can be teenagers and CEO’s, they can be janitors and professors.
-The only connection that is between these “hams” is the use of a radio to communicate.
+[toc] Today Hams are people who communicate through the use of a radio device and it is not limited to age, sex, race, occupation or anything.
+Hams can be teenagers and CEOs, they can be janitors and professors.
+The only connection between these “hams” is the use of a radio to communicate.

 The main reasons why people choose to become radio enthusiasts (or Hams) include: